Yifan Peng

 My research area is speech and language processing.
 My Ph.D. thesis is to develop effective and efficient open speech foundation models.
 I have led the project of Open Whisper-style Speech Models (OWSM) at CMU WAVLab, developing the first large-scale, fully open speech foundation model from academia.
 Now I am interested in integrating speech capabilities into large language models.
 Most of my works are open sourced in a widely-used speech processing toolkit, ESPnet.

-I published first-authored papers at top-tier AI/speech conferences, such as ICML, ACL, ICASSP, and INTERSPEECH.
-Several projects that I’m involved in received notable recognition, including the Best Paper Award at SLT 2024, Best Paper Award at EMNLP 2024, Top 3% Paper Recognition at ICASSP 2023 (3 papers), and Best Student Paper Award Finalist at SPIE Medical Imaging 2020.
-Specifically, I have been the primary contributor to several major projects:
+I published first-authored papers at top-tier AI/speech conferences, such as ICML, ACL, NAACL, ICASSP, and INTERSPEECH.
+Several projects that I was involved in received notable recognition, including EMNLP 2024 Best Paper Award, IEEE SLT 2024 Best Paper Award, ICASSP 2023 Top 3% Paper Recognition (3 papers), and SPIE Medical Imaging 2020 Best Student Paper Award Finalist.

 - Novel speech encoder architecture: Branchformer (ICML’22), E-Branchformer vs Conformer (INTERSPEECH’23)